-Mini Metal Lathe General SafetyOPERATOR: COMMON SENSE AND CAUTION ARE FACTORS WHICH CANNOT BE BUILT INTO ANY PRODUCT.
-THESE FACTORS MUST BE SUPPLIED BY THE OPERATOR.
+Mini Metal Lathe General SafetyREAD ALL INSTRUCTIONS AND WATNINGS BEFORE USING THIS TOOL.OPERATOR: COMMON SENSE AND CAUTION ARE FACTORS WHICH CANNOT BE BUILT INTO ANY PRODUCT.
+THESE FACTORS MUST BE SUPPLIED BY THE OOPERATOR.
 PLEASE REMEMBER:

 - When using electric tools, machines or equipment, basic safety precautions should always be followed to reduce the risk of fire, electric shock, and personal injury. - Keep work area clean.
-Cluttered areas invite injuries. - Consider work area conditions.
-Do not use machines or power tools in damp, wet, or poorly lit locations.
+Cluttered areas invite injuries.' - Consider work area conditions.
+Do not use machines or power tools in damp, wet or poorly lit locations.
 Do not expose equipment to rain.
 Keep work area well lit.
 Do not use tools in the presence of flammable gases or liquids. - Keep children away.
 All children should be kept away from the work area. - Guard against electric shock.
 Prevent body contact with grounded surfaces such as pipes, radiators, ranges, and refrigerator enclosures. - Stay alert.
 Never operate equipment if you are tired. - Do not operate the product if under the influence of alcohol or drugs.
 Read warning labels on prescriptions to determine if your judgment or reflexes might be impaired. - Do not wear loose clothing or jewellery as they can be caught in moving parts. - Wear restrictive hair covering to contain long hair. - Use eye and ear protection.
-Always wear: - ANSI approved chemical splash goggles when working with chemicals. - ANSI approved impact safety goggles at other times. - ANSI approved dust mask or respirator when working around metal, wood, and chemical dusts and mists. - A full-face shield if you are producing metal or wood filings. - Always keep proper footing and balance. - Do not reach over or across running machines. - Always check that adjusting keys and wrenches are removed from the tool or machine work surface before plugging it in. - Do not carry any tool with your finger on either the start button or trigger. - When servicing, use only identical replacement parts.
+Always wear. - ANSI approved chemical splash goggles when working with chemicals. - ANSI approved impact safety goggles at other times. - ANSI approved dust mask or respirator when working around metal, wood, and chemical dusts and mists. - A full-face shield if you are producing metal or wood filings and/or chips. - Always keep proper footing and balance. - Do not reach over or across running machinery. - Always check that adjusting keys and wrenches are removed from the tool or machine before starting it. - Do not carry any tool with your finger on the start button or trigger. - When servicing.
+Use only identical replacement parts.